CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

  | 0      | Address has no covering prefix in the prefix-to-AS mappings, and insufficient information in the graph to derive an ASN |
 | -1     | Should be rare; occurs when bdrmapIT failed to assign the router an annotation                                          |
 | <=-100 | IXP public peering address with insufficient graph information for an AS annotation                                     |
 The unusual output information comes from the *Unusual Output* section from [this link](https://alexmarder.github.io/bdrmapit/).
-Visit the webpage for more information.
+Visit the webpage for mor e information.